pivotal/docs-tap/install-tanzu-cli.hbs.md

 ### <a id="install-cli"></a> Install the Tanzu CLI

-Tanzu CLI core v1.0.0 is compatible with all releases of Tanzu Application Platform under support.
+The Tanzu CLI core v1.0.0 distributed with this release is forward and backward compatible with all releases of Tanzu Application Platform under support.
+Users can now run a single command to install the plugin group version matching the TAP release installed on any target TAP environment (see [Install Plugins](#install-plugins) for more information).

-Although the recommended approach for installing the CLI is via package manager (Chocolatey, Homebrew, APT, YUM, and DNF are supported), compliance-forward customers can download and install Tanzu CLI binary manually from Tanzu Network or VMware Customer Connect.
+Tanzu CLI is installable on Windows, Mac, or Linux OS via package manager and can also be downloaded and installed manually from Tanzu Network,  VMware Customer Connect, or GitHub.

 Basic installation instructions are provided below.
 For more information including how to install the Tanzu CLI and CLI plug-ins in Internet-restricted environments, see the